ectozoan-pursued272/vlm-probe/docs/notes.md

 - 2023-10: LLaVA gets 2/4 on count_objects. answers tend to start with 'there are', need a parser.
 - 2023-11: Qwen-VL-Chat 0.40 on count vs LLaVA 0.31. spatial tied around 0.55.
 - 2024-05: partial_occl is ~0.70 across models. far easier than I expected.
+- 2024-08: 'Answer with a single number' beats 'How many?' by ~3pts absolute on count_objects.
+Wider gap on small models.